vyacheslav-gorlov-clearscale/personalize_poc/EndpointsKit/README.md

 ./deploy.sh
 ```

-If you do not know where to take them, you need first to train the model within the main stack.
+If you do not know where to take them, you need first to train the model within the root stack.